Frequently Asked Questions

 We advertise our events through campus posters, flyers, in-class announcements, email, our website, WUML, The Connector, UML Today, and CareerLINK.
 Be on the lookout for information, and attend EVERY event that you think could benefit you!

-We hold large career fairs in the Fall and in the Spring open to all majors in the Campus Recreation Center between the hours of 1 and 4 PM.
+We hold large career fairs in the Fall and in the Spring open to all majors.
 Career fair preparation workshops and resume makeover events take place during the 2-3 weeks prior to each career fair.
 Smaller fairs for "niche" industries may also be scheduled.

 While we don’t keep track of the exact number of job offers resulting from each career fair, we do collect feedback from participating students and employers.
 Employers typically report being impressed with the resumes and preparedness of the UMass Lowell students they meet with; “Students were prepared and motivated,” reported one employer after our recent Engineering & Technology Career Fair.
 Students report being the most satisfied with the opportunity to explore the world of work, being provided with increased visibility with employers, and getting the chance to learn first-hand about various companies and industries.